-Windows 7 with .net 4.0
+Windows 7 x64 with .net 4.5

-Helios is designed and developed for Windows 7.
-It is tested on both 32bit and 64bit versions of the operating system.
-There is nothing in the software which should prevent it from running on Windows XP with .Net 4 installed, but it is an untested and unsupported configuration.
+Helios is designed and developed for Windows 7 and above.
+It is tested on and 64bit versions of the operating system.
+There is nothing in the software which should prevent it from running on Windows XP with .Net 4.5 installed, but it is an untested and unsupported configuration.

 Hard Drive